yunwei37/qwen3.c/README.md

 **Run inference for frontier models based on the Qwen3 architecture, like Qwen3-4B or DeepSeek-R1-0528-Qwen3-8B, on your local Linux/macOS/Windows machine.**

-**New to AI but want to learn how transformers work in depth? qwen3.c runs LLMs using one easy-to-understand file of C source with no dependencies.
+**New to AI, understand the basics of transformers but want to learn in depth how LLM inference works? qwen3.c runs LLMs using one easy-to-understand (relatively speaking!) file of C source with no dependencies.
 Once you've digested it and understand the data flow, you're there.**

 This project's starting point was Andrej Karpathy's [llama2.c](https://github.com/karpathy/llama.c), which does single-file